yelrom0/godot-openxr-notification-handler-plugin/README.md

+# DO NOT USE THIS YET.
+IT WILL NOT YET WORK.
+More changes to this readme on its way.

 # Godot Android Plugin Template
 This repository serves as a quickstart template for building a Godot Android plugin for Godot 4.2+.